Category Archives: Comedy

 The issue with Desperate Living is the absence of Divine, originally set to play Mole McHenry, a self-loathing female wrestler, determined to receive a sex change operation.

-One imagines the Divine in this important role, which was played by Susan Lowe, a capable star, but no Divine.
+One imagines the Divine in this important role, which Susan Lowe, a capable star, played, but not the Divine.
 With Divine in the part, the hilarious possibilities are endless.

 This is not to say that the film is a dud- it is entertaining and will please most Waters fans.
 It contains gross-out moments and vulgarity from the very first scene- as the opening credits roll, we see a roasted rat, daintily displayed on good china, on an eloquent dinner table, presumably to be served.